The Phases of Play Therapy: What Parents Can Expect

 As a parent, beginning play therapy for your child can feel both hopeful and overwhelming.
 You want to know: What exactly happens in play therapy?
 How will my child’s journey unfold?

-The four phases of play therapy discussed in this post are adapted from the model described by Dr. Garry Landreth, a pioneer in Child-Centered Play Therapy (Source).
+The four phases of play therapy discussed in this post are adapted from the model described by Dr. Garry Landreth, a pioneer in Child-Centered Play Therapy.
+To learn more about the rationale behind this approach, explore Why Play Therapy Works, which explains how play serves as a child’s natural language for communication and healing.

 Phase 1: Building Trust and Safety